Commissioner for Declarations Course (CDEC Course)

-The 10793NAT Course in Providing Community Justice Services (Commissioner for Declarations) provides participants with the knowledge and skills to assist them in their community volunteering responsibilities of witnessing and certifying documents.
-This 1-day course (plus pre and post course work), enables eligible applicants to apply to become a Commissioner for Declarations – the Department of Justice and Attorney-General will charge an additional fee for your registration.
+The 10793NAT Community Justice Services (Commissioner for Declarations) course provides participants with the knowledge and skills to assist them in their community volunteering responsibilities of witnessing and certifying documents.
+This self-paced Distance Learning course enables eligible applicants to apply to become a Commissioner for Declarations – the Department of Justice and Attorney-General will charge an additional fee for your registration.

-The role of a Cdec is a purely administrative role, without any judicial function – so they don’t deal with any type of court process.
+The CDEC course will equip you with the knowledge to take on an administrative role, without any judicial function – so you don’t deal with any type of court process.

 - witness statutory declarations

 - certify a true copy of an original document

 Upon the successful completion of the assessment process of the Commissioner for Declarations course, there are still services you cannot provide.
 A CDEC cannot: